Requirements to Complete the Honors Program

 NOTE: One Honors Point is awarded for each 30-40 hours of service.
 The minimum time commitment for an activity is 3 weeks.
 Honors points are not awarded retroactively.
 No Points are awarded if the student is paid or for activities (or otherwise compensated) required for a course or membership in an organization or club.
 A maximum of six Honors Points can be earned by each Honors student.

 To earn Honors Points, an Honors student must fill out the Honors Points form at the beginning of the service activity.
 Once the Honors Points activity is completed, a supervisor will be contacted for verification and the student must write a 2-3 page, typed, self-reflection essay reacting to the learning experience.
 Essays are graded pass/fail.
 If an essay receives a "fail," the student will be given the opportunity to rewrite the paper for a "pass."

 A passing essay is one that is fully developed, exhibits significant thought into the analysis, and contains no grammatical or typing errors.
 The paper should demonstrate 1) familiarity with the content of the material/event, 2) a critical analysis of the experience, 3) the application of a personal perspective, and 4) relevant insights.
 A failing essay is one that lacks analysis and depth.
 Additional criteria is listed on the form.

 The Honors Program considers international study an enriching academic and personal experience.
 A variety of opportunities are available for Honors students interested in studying internationally.
-The University of Nevada, Reno belongs to the University Studies Abroad Consortium (USAC), a university cooperative that currently includes 41 programs in 26 countries.
+The University of Nevada, Reno belongs to the University Studies Abroad Consortium (USAC), a university cooperative that comprises over 45 programs in over 30 countries.
 International study opportunities are available in a variety of subjects with many courses taught by faculty from universities in the United States.
-In addition, the National Collegiate Honors Council offers study abroad opportunities annually.
-In order to receive Honors credit for international study, students must complete the Honors 410 Area Study form.
-Honors credits must be arranged prior to registration and travel.
+In order to receive Honors credit for international study, students must complete the Honors 410 Pre-Departure form and meet with the Assistant Director of Honors prior to departure, as Honors credits must be arranged prior to travel.